emmajjung/DeepSLR-TSM-for-Sign-Language-Recognition/README.md

 ## Pretrained Models

 Training models may be computationally expensive.
 Here we provide some of the pretrained models.
+- `84%_asl_model.pth` is a refined model that acheives 84% accuracy on the testing data.
+- `asl_model.pth` is a baseline model that acheives approximately 66% accuracy on the testing data.
+- `epoch1_asl_model.pth` is a basic model that is trained on a single epoch.

 ## Future Work